cecrr6/VoLTGoLD-YT/README.md

-# 📹 gold-dl - The Simplest YouTube Downloader CLI
+# 📹 Yousef-ytdlp - The Simplest YouTube Downloader CLI
-# Telegram User Dev ~ @CB6BB
+# Telegram User Dev ~ @vip_Aws

 ### Enjoying my project?
 Please show your appreciation by starring it on GitHub! ⭐